Drones

-The rule for operating unmanned aircraft systems (UAS) or drones under 55 pounds (25kg) in the NAS is 14 CFR Part 107, referred to as the Small UAS Rule.
+UAS or drones under 55 pounds (25kg) in the NAS are regulated by the Code of Federal Regulations 14 CFR Part 107, referred to as the Small UAS Rule.
 Personnel flying under these regulations are commonly referred to as Part 107 or Commercial Flyers.

 If you are flying a drone for purely recreational (for enjoyment), or for educational and research purposes, there is a limited statutory exception that provides a basic set of requirements.
 Personnel flying under these regulations are commonly referred to as Recreational or TRUST Flyers.